Feeding the Content Monster

 I mean the concept of adding content regularly.

 I enjoy writing about as much as, perhaps, any blogger.
 But sometimes the words just don’t come.
 And, in the meantime, you need to be pumping out content!
 C’mon, chop chop!
 What the devil is wrong with you?
 Why aren’t you yammering, 24/7, like you’re supposed to?

 Egad, it’s enough to put you off your feed.
 Or, at least, put you off blogging.

 Case in Point

-I write for the Examiner.
+I used to write for the Examiner.
 Here is a nice recent post I wrote.
 I like writing, and I enjoy writing about my weight loss.
 However, there are days when I’m just not feelin’ it.
 It does not help when I have gained some weight (a perfectly normal part of weight loss maintenance, I might add).